ideriedm/Machine-learning/ReadMe.md

 + least_squares_GD: Linear regression using gradient descent, step-size gamma.
 + least_squares_SGD: Linear regression using stochastic gradient descent, step-size gamma.
 + least_squares: Least squares regression using normal equations.
 + ridge_regression: Ridge regression using normal equations.
+Lambda is the tradeoff parameter, it plays a role in the complexity penalization.
-+ logistic_regression: Logistic regression using gradient descent or stochastic gradient descent.
++ logistic_regression: Logistic regression using gradient descent.
-+ reg_logistic_regression: Regularized logistic regression using gradient descent or stochastic gradient descent.
++ reg_logistic_regression: Regularized logistic regression using gradient descent.
+As in ridge regression, lambda is the tradeoff parameter.
+Note that the logisitc regression functions asks label argument y to  take values 1 and -1.

 ### Run.py